awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. Choose **Private**\.

-1. Optionally, add the AWS account numbers of the authorized accounts to share your snapshot with
+1. Optionally, add the AWS account numbers of the authorized accounts to share your snapshot with\.

 1. Choose **Save**\.

 ## \[EC2\.2\] The VPC default security group should not allow inbound and outbound traffic<a name="fsbp-ec2-2"></a>

-**Category:** Protect \- Secure Network Configuration
+**Category:** Protect > Secure network configuration

 **Severity:** Medium